 Along with the read alouds, I like to review a few reading skills.
 We review theme, character traits, and the character’s response to a challenge, as well as comparing the themes and characters of the two books.

 We also focus a lot on the power that one individual has to make a change, as shown in both books.
 The students then choose a problem or a concern in their community and make a plan to address it.

-Earth Day Activity #4: Earth Day-Themed Fraction Math Centers
+Earth Day Activity #4: Earth Day-Themed Math Centers

-Fractions are something my 5th graders seem to always need practice in.
-To continue the Earth Day theme in math class (while also reviewing those pesky fraction skills), I created Earth Day-themed fraction math centers for my students to complete.
+To continue the Earth Day theme in math class (while also reviewing important math skills), I created Earth Day-themed math centers for my students to complete.

 The math centers review sills such as adding and subtracting fractions, multiplying and dividing fractions, word problems with fractions, and more!

 Earth Day Activity #5: Recycling Scavenger Hunt for the Classroom

 • Printable scavenger hunt sheets —> Download them by clicking here!

 • Common classroom items that are recyclable and non-recyclable